 The simple fact that Google makes both Android and Wear OS is also a selling point.
-If you use Android, Wear OS is the obvious smartwatch platform to try out.
+If you use Android, it’s the obvious smartwatch platform to try out.
 All of your notifications, (most of) your apps, and your data will all be tightly integrated into Wear OS, as your phone and your watch run on the same underlying Android platform.

 What’s the deal with Wear OS 3?

-Wear OS has gone through many iterations in its lifetime, and the biggest change came this year.
+Wear OS has gone through many iterations in its lifetime, and the biggest change came last year.
 Google and Samsung announced Wear OS 3, a co-developed operating system that first appeared on the Samsung Galaxy Watch 4 and Galaxy Watch 4 Classic.

 Google and Samsung built Wear OS 3 with performance, battery life, and customization in mind.
 Smartwatch OEMs can now customize Wear OS with a software skin, just like they can with Android proper.
 A shining example of this is Samsung’s One UI Watch software overlay on the Galaxy Watch 4 or Galaxy Watch 5.
 It looks similar to what you’d see on a Samsung smartphone.
 You can expect similar customizations from companies like Motorola, Oppo, and others in the future.

 Wear OS 3’s user interface is a bit different from Wear OS 2’s.
 A swipe up from the watch face pulls up the all-apps drawer, while a swipe down shows your quick settings — just like your smartphone.
 Swiping left and right will shuffle through Tiles, which are glanceable screens of information from different apps and services.

 Google also claims apps launch up to 30% faster than they did on Wear OS 2.23, and battery life should be improved across the board as well.
 Speaking of apps, Google has already brought all-new redesigns of some of its most popular apps to Wear OS 3.
-A new Google Maps experience and YouTube Music are now available on Wear OS 3.
+Both a new Google Maps experience and a new YouTube Music are now available.

 Wear OS 3 is a major improvement, but there's still a lot we don't know about the future of the platform.